-The transmitters where remotely located at the Navy Radio Transmitter Facility (NRTF) Barrigada, approximately 12 miles to the southwest.
+The transmitters were remotely located at the Navy Radio Transmitter Facility (NRTF) Barrigada, approximately 12 miles to the southwest.
 Keying was sent via buried cable to building 112 where a microwave link completed the circuit to Barrigada.
 Transmitters were generally AN/FRT-70’s which were 1 Kilowatt HF units, however, other transmitters, power levels, and antennas were available on request.

 It was at this time, NRV began functioning more like a commercial coastal radio station, maintaining watch and answering calls on HF CW calling channels, relaying commercial messages to shipping interests on Guam and beyond.

-The Navy provided all supporting functions including dining, living quarters, medical, dental, etc. They also owned all of the equipment such as teletypes, some of the receivers, antennas, land line circuits, etc.
+The Navy provided all supporting functions including dining, living quarters, medical, dental, etc. They also owned all of the equipment such as teletypes, some of the receivers, antennas, landline circuits, etc.

 The Navy moved the majority of its operations to Building 112, which we referred to as “Tech Control.”

 In 1980, the designation was changed from “Radio Station” to “Communications Station.”
 NRV moved upstairs to the second floor of building 150.
 This was the final location and configuration for NRV.
 It was at this time the NRV took over keying the HF CW GCMP broadcasts from the Navy.
 The GCMP broadcasts were the last surviving Morse code fleet broadcast and used separate frequencies in the 8/12/16 and 22 MHz bands from NRV’s HF CW working position.
 SITOR service was also added about this time.
 During this period, there were four watch sections consisting of five to six watch standers each.
-The CO, XO and OPS boss were day workers as were new arrivals.
-Thus the total station compliment was about 28 people, all radiomen, accept the CO, who was a CWO2.
+The CO, XO, and OPS boss were day workers as were new arrivals.
+Thus the total station complement was about 28 people, all radiomen, except the CO, who was a CWO2.
 NAVTEX service (ID V) was added in 1990 on 518 KHz.